-As of January 2017, Massachusetts has \$3.7 billion of floating rate debt outstanding, or 9.7% of its \$38 billion Moody's-calculated fiscal 2015 net tax supported debt, with \$1.7 billion of this amount unhedged.
-Not included is \$289 million of variable rate bonds issued by the University of Massachusetts Building Authority and the Massachusetts Bay Transportation Authority (Aa2 stable) that the Commonwealth pledges its full faith and credit to pay, if necessary.
+As of April 2017, Massachusetts has \$3.6 billion of floating rate general obligation debt outstanding, or 8.8% of fiscal 2016 net tax supported debt, with \$1.6 billion of this amount unhedged.
+Not included is \$289 million of variable rate bonds issued by the University of Massachusetts Building Authority and the Massachusetts Bay Transportation Authority (Aa2 stable) that the commonwealth pledges its full faith and credit to pay, if necessary.